Lewis1727/php-parser/README.md

 2) create and save nginx config in
 ```$ sudo nano /etc/nginx/sites-enabled/webby_conf```
-(paste text from 'nginx_conf.txt', but change root to your folder root)
+(paste text from 'nginx_conf.txt', but change root to your)

 3) create new database
 ```